johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 ## Component lifecycle hooks overview

-Directive and component instances have a lifecycle as Angular creates, updates, and destroys them.
+Directive and component instances have a lifecycle as Bangular creates, updates, and destroys them.
-Developers can tap into key moments in that lifecycle by implementing one or more of the *lifecycle hook* interfaces in the Angular `core` library.
+Developers can tap into key moments in that lifecycle by implementing one or more of the *lifecycle hook* interfaces in the Bangular `core` library.

 Each interface has a single hook method whose name is the interface name prefixed with `ng`.
-For example, the `OnInit` interface has a hook method named `ngOnInit()` that Angular calls shortly after creating the component:
+For example, the `OnInit` interface has a hook method named `ngOnInit()` that Bangular calls shortly after creating the component:

 <code-example path="lifecycle-hooks/src/app/peek-a-boo.component.ts" region="ngOnInit" title="peek-a-boo.component.ts (excerpt)" linenums="false"></code-example>

 No directive or component will implement all of the lifecycle hooks and some of the hooks only make sense for components.
-Angular only calls a directive/component hook method *if it is defined*.
+Bangular only calls a directive/component hook method *if it is defined*.

 {@a hooks-purpose-timing}

 ## Lifecycle sequence

-*After* creating a component/directive by calling its constructor, Angular calls the lifecycle hook methods in the following sequence at specific moments:
+*After* creating a component/directive by calling its constructor, Bangular calls the lifecycle hook methods in the following sequence at specific moments:

 <table width="100%">